sgul-genetics-centre-bioinformatics/NGS-bioinformatics-workshop_SGUL_31-01-2020/NGS_workshop.md

 -O sample1.filtered.vcf
 ```

-The filtered/tagged variants will have filter-specific information on the FILTER column of the
+The filtered/tagged variants will have filter-specific information in the FILTER column of the
 output vcf file.
-The variants that passed the filters will have a PASS label on their FILTER column.
+The variants that passed the filters will have a PASS label in their FILTER column.
 Similarly to the deduplication step the concept here is to tag the problematic entries rather than
 to delete them.